What Add-in are you using?

 - Adding a sound to your count down clock

 - Changing the layout of objects on your slide

 - How to change the slide show preferences

 The Vevox Add-in uses standard PowerPoint text boxes and shapes that can be selected and moved just like any other object in PowerPoint.
 The polling charts do not need to be the square bar chart in the middle of your slide.

 We have included some useful tools to allow you to easily manage your layout and use your favorite PowerPoint preferences.
 It is also here where you can decide to show the control bar in your slides, displaying the number of votes received, when the poll is in waiting and when you already have voting results in the slide.

-Check this video from timestamp 03:02 for a quick explanation of PowerPoint preferences.
+Check this video from timestamp 10:14 onwards for an explanation of PowerPoint preferences.

 To set defaults for your PowerPoint slides follow these steps:

 Select the ‘Preferences’ option from the PowerPoint ribbon.